Alef-Burzmali/netbox-data-flows/README.md

 ## Installation and configuration

-Instructions to install, configure, update or uninstall the plugin can be found in the [plugins's documentation](docs/installation-configuration.md).
+Instructions to install, configure, update or uninstall the plugin can be found in the [plugin's documentation](docs/installation-configuration.md).

 ### Supported Versions